Jim Carrey: 2019–present: Return to mainstream

-In June 2018, Carrey was cast as Dr. Ivo Robotnik, the main antagonist of the Sonic the Hedgehog video game series, in a film adaptation of the franchise.
+In June 2018, Carrey was cast as Doctor Robotnik, the main antagonist of the Sonic the Hedgehog video game series, in a film adaptation of the franchise.
 The film was released in February 2020 to positive reviews.
 Carrey's portrayal of Ivo Robotnik was praised, with some considering it one of his best performances in years.
 Carrey returned for Sonic the Hedgehog 2, released in April 2022, which grossed $72 million at the US box office in its opening weekend to give Carrey the best opening of his career to date.

-In 2020, Carrey published Memoirs and Misinformation.
+In 2020, Carrey and novelist Dana Vachon published Memoirs and Misinformation, a surrealist novel with elements of autobiography starring a fictionalized version of Carrey.
 In September, during the final stages of the 2020 U.S. presidential election, it was announced that Carrey would portray presidential nominee Joe Biden on the 46th season of Saturday Night Live, taking over the role from Jason Sudeikis, Woody Harrelson and John Mulaney.
 However, many felt Carrey's high-energy comedy style clashed with the real-life Biden's low-key persona, producing an imitation that lacked authenticity, and failed to impress viewers and critics.
 On December 19, 2020, Carrey announced that he would step down from playing Biden on Saturday Night Live, stating that he had a six-week deal.
 Cast member Alex Moffat succeeded Carrey in portraying Biden during the cold open of the episode hosted by Kristen Wiig on the same day.
 Carrey appeared as the narrator of the Weeknd's album Dawn FM, released on January 7, 2022.
+In February 2022, Carrey reprised his role as Ernie "Chip" Douglas, from the 1996 movie The Cable Guy, in a commercial for Verizon, which aired during the Super Bowl.